ipvan2000/JavaExercises/CourseJava02/Ejercicio03/README.md

 - **Real-time messaging**: Clients can send and receive messages instantly.
 - **User notifications**: Notifies all users when someone joins or leaves the chat.
 - **Simple text-based interface**: Easy to use and interact with.
+- **Threaded client handling**: Each client connection runs on a separate thread, ensuring smooth communication.
+- **Scalability**: The server can handle multiple users without conflicts or message loss.

 ## Requirements